Peter Busby: Design philosophy

-Busby's design philosophy of a synergy between architecture and nature is reinforced by the virtue of right and wrong garnered from his philosophy background.
-He orchestrates the ideal building nested in a city that gives back energy rather than consuming; declaring peace with nature contributing to social responsibility.
-This manifesto is exemplified in the Center of Interactive Research on Sustainability (CIRS) and Van Dusen Botanical Garden Visitor Center along with the multitude of projects using reclaimed building material and minimizing resource consumption; making the business case for sustainable design through reducing the cost of sustainable design moves and marketing with captivating graphics while demanding architects to collaborate with other disciplines.
-Busby employs this logic into his personal life, manifested through his off-grid Vancouver cabin powered by photo-voltaic cells, eight vertical axis wind turbines and a rainwater collection system to water the gardens.
-The row of vertical windows speak the language of his urban designs and maximizes the efficient use of light and this handcrafted summer home displays his love of wood since the material embodies carbon along with providing the natural warmth and humanity evoked through the atmospheric qualities beyond the benefits sequestered as a building material.
-It is through education of the general public, AEC industry, along with clients that Busby believes should be the start of sustainable efforts.
-Busby then combines the accumulated experience of sustainable design with his business acumen to advocate for greener cities and in the past has not hesitated to work with developers such as Concorde or large retail chains like Wal-mart to forward sustainable design.
+Busby's design philosophy of synergy between architecture and nature is reinforced by the values he gained from his philosophy background.
+He seeks to create buildings that give back energy rather than consuming it, at peace with nature and contributing to social responsibility.
+This manifesto is exemplified in the Center of Interactive Research on Sustainability (CIRS) and Van Dusen Botanical Garden Visitor Center along with the multitude of projects using reclaimed building material and minimizing resource consumption.
+He makes the business case for sustainable design through reducing the cost and marketing with captivating graphics while requiring architects to collaborate with other disciplines.

+Busby also employs this logic in his personal life, as demonstrated by his off-grid Vancouver cabin powered by photovoltaic cells, eight vertical-axis wind turbines and a rainwater collection system to water the gardens.
+The row of vertical windows references his urban designs and maximizes the efficient use of light.
+This handcrafted summer home displays his love of wood, since the material embodies carbon along with providing the natural warmth and humanity evoked through the atmospheric qualities beyond its benefits as a building material.
+Busby believes sustainability efforts should begin with educating the general public; others in the architecture, engineering and construction (AEC) industry; and clients.
+He combines his sustainable design experience with his business acumen to advocate for greener cities, working with developers such as Concorde and large retail chains such as Walmart.

-When designing industrial architecture, his design philosophy considers the building and environmental factors but also the intrapersonal impact that good designs can affect, he believes that it is this immediate environmental improvement that can yield higher productivity, product quality, and lower staff turnover rates.
-Busby's contributions to the EBCO Aerospace office in Delta, BC takes awareness of its proximity to transportation hubs, rail or waterways, labour pool, and lower price land to maximize economy.
-He believes that a full range of complementary services to healthily integrate the thousands of employed staff, providing amenities required for complete community services which include banks, cleaners, restaurants, daycare, and recreation; working inside out to provide better work environments.
-Currently at Perkins and Will, he has focused on the Regenerative Design approach where each operation in a building's construction is measured by its positive impact on human and natural systems.
-Supported by a research team of architects, engineers, and sustainability strategists within Perkins and Will, to concentrate the advancement of sustainable building practices.
+When designing industrial architecture, he considers not only the building and environmental factors but also the intrapersonal impact, which he believes includes higher productivity and product quality along with lower staff turnover rates.
+An example is Busby's contributions to the EBCO Aerospace office in Delta, BC, which maximizes efficiency through its proximity to transportation hubs, rail, waterways, a labour pool, and lower-priced land.
+He believes employees should be supported by a full range of complementary community services such as banks, cleaners, restaurants, daycare, and recreation.

+Currently at Perkins and Will, he has focused on the regenerative design approach where each operation in a building's construction is measured by its positive impact on human and natural systems.